 - Instagram Live

-To flatten the curve of the infection, most event management firms have been cancelling or postponing events recently.
+To flatten the curve of the infection, most event management firms have been canceling or postponing events recently.
 Today, with a plethora of digital applications available, these organizers can consider running their event virtually.
 For example, the Dropkick Murphys’, an Irish punk rock band, decided to live stream a free concert on Saint-Patrick’s day which drew nearly 1.5 million views on Youtube.
 A great way to celebrate the bit of Irish we all have in us while practicing social distancing!

 Alternatives of Paid Advertising